-We are presenting a new micropaleo web site devoted to Arctic foraminifera.
-The page contains ca 50 SEM images for 18 common Arctic foram species.
+We are presenting a new micropaleo website devoted to Arctic foraminifera.
+The page contains circa 50 Scanning Electron Microscope (SEM) images for 18 common Arctic foram species.
 We’ll keep uploading new images and plan to expand on distribution charts and data tables.
 Comments and suggestions are greatly appreciated.

 What are Foraminifera?

-The size of the foraminiferal test typically ranges from 0.05mm to 0.5mm although some forams may be as large as several centimeters with a recorded maximum of 18cm in diameter.
+The size of the foraminiferal test typically ranges from 0.05 to 0.5 millimeters although some forams may be as large as several centimeters with a recorded maximum of 18 centimeters in diameter.
 Foraminifera remain single-celled despite the large sizes they reach.
 Among the protozoa, even the smaller forams stand husky and hence they face the problem of sustaining the surface/volume ratio.
 And this is where the reticulopodia, a highly efficient and multifunctional organelle, come into play.
-They not only provide surface for respiration, but also perform feeding, locomotion, test building, metabolite release, adhering, etc. These cytoplasmic threads, the thinnest of which are <1µm across, may reach a distance of up to 25 times their test diameter.
+They not only provide surface for respiration, but also perform feeding, locomotion, test building, metabolite release, adhering, etc. These cytoplasmic threads, the thinnest of which are less than one micrometer across, may reach a distance of up to 25 times their test diameter.
 The agile network of foraminiferal pseudopodia covers most of the ocean bed.
 Nobody has calculated yet the total surface of foraminiferal cell membrane, but it is likely to be comparable to that of the bacteria in the ocean.

 Foraminifera are game for many small marine invertebrates and fish; however, there seem to be rather few groups specialized on forams, the best known of which are the scaphopod mollusks.
 Many scientists propose, that the foraminifera are a key group in the marine food chain: they feed on small prey mostly inaccessible for the macrofauna and are prey for the latter.
 Predation by macrofauna is not the only way the ecosystem utilizes foraminiferal production.
 The cytoplasm of survived adults is ultimately released as the offspring and thus become available to suspension-feeders or is simply included in the pool of organic detritus.